-The Polynesians brought with them kūmara (sweet potato) and yams, which grew well in the warmer North Island.
+The Polynesians brought with them kūmara (sweet potatoes) and yams, which grew well in the warmer North Island.
 Extensive kūmara gardens supported relatively large settlements.
 But even in the north, birds, fish and shellfish were important in the Māori diet.
 In some northern areas, large populations put pressure on resources.
 The Polynesian dog and rat came with the early arrivals, but the domestic pigs and chickens of the islands did not, for reasons not fully understood.

 A robust people

 In favourable conditions, Māori lived reasonably well.
-Their life expectancy was low by modern standards, but probably comparable to that of Europeans in the same era.
+Their life expectancy was low by modern standards, but comparable to that of Europeans in the same era.
 The Māori population before European contact may have reached 100,000.

 An oral culture

 Māori passed on rich and detailed history and legends orally.
 Society was organised around groups that traced their descent from common ancestors.
 Reciting whakapapa (genealogies) was an important way to communicate knowledge.